 Free CFA Level III: Private Markets Private Real Estate Practice Questions

-Practice private real estate investing for CFA Level III.
-Questions test property valuation, REIT analysis, real estate fund structures, and risk-return characteristics of property investments.
+Private real estate on CFA Level III covers property valuation methods (income, cost, sales comparison), REIT analysis, real estate fund structures (open-end, closed-end), and risk-return characteristics of direct and indirect property investments.

 Sample Questions